greener-group/progres/README.md

 ## Notes

 The implementation of the E(n)-equivariant GNN uses [EGNN PyTorch](https://github.com/lucidrains/egnn-pytorch).
+We also include code from [SupContrast](https://github.com/HobbitLong/SupContrast) and [Chainsaw](https://github.com/JudeWells/chainsaw).

 Please open issues or [get in touch](http://jgreener64.github.io) with any feedback.
 Contributions via pull requests are welcome.